AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 ### Updating a Book: `update-book`

 Updates the author, category, condition, location and note with the information provided.
+While the 4 fields are optional, `update-book` expects at least one field to be updated.

 Format: `update-book BOOK_TITLE [a/AUTHOR] [cat/CATEGORY] [cond/CONDITION] [loc/LOCATION] [note/NOTE]`